Office of Student Accessibility

 - Appropriate and reasonable accommodations

-- Report any grievance as stated in the Student Handbook under the “Americans with Disabilities Act”
+- Report any grievance as stated in the Student Handbook under the “Americans with Disabilities Act” to the Office of Student Accessibility

 - Participate in co-curricular activities with reasonable accommodations